Chick Corea Elektric Band

 Chick Corea Elektric Band was a jazz fusion band, led by keyboardist and pianist Chick Corea and founded in 1986 in New York City.
 The band was nominated twice at the Grammy Awards.
 The sixth band album, a tribute one named Chick Corea Elektric Band II - Paint the World and released in 1993, received an additional nomination the next year.
 The group reunited in 2003, and Corea died in 2021.

 History

 Original lineup and first two albums

-The band was and its typical line-up, in addition to Corea, who played keyboards and piano, was Eric Marienthal (saxophone), Frank Gambale (guitar), John Patitucci (electric bass), and Dave Weckl (drums).
-This was the line-up for the first two albums: the eponymous The Chick Corea Elektric Band, released in 1986, and Light Years, released in 1987.
+The band's first line up formed in 1985 and consisted of Dave Weckl (drums) and John Patitucci (bass) alongside Corea.
+The band recorded and released their eponymous first album in 1986 which included Carlos Rios and Scott Henderson on guitars.

+The band’s typical line-up was cemented in 1987's Light Years, with Frank Gambale replacing Scott Henderson as a full time member, and saxophonist Eric Marienthal joining the group.

 Third and fourth album

 The third album was Eye of the Beholder, released in 1988.
 The material for the fourth album, Inside Out, released in 1990, was Corea originals.
 The last album featuring the band's traditional line-up was Beneath the Mask, released in 1991.